prebid/prebid.github.io/dev-docs/examples/stored-impressions.md

 ### adUnit.ortb2Imp configuration

 {% capture tipNoteOrtb2Imp %}
-When using [PBS stored impressions](/dev-docs/modules/prebidServer.html#stored-imp), bids is not required.
+When using [PBS stored impressions](/dev-docs/modules/prebidServer.html#stored-imp), the `AdUnit.bids` array is not required.
 Use this if you want to configure everything server side and have a **single** prebid server endpoint.
 {% endcapture %}